jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 using user credentials.

 EAP method messages are carried within EAP-Payload TLVs defined in [](#eap-payload-tlv).
-If more than one method is going to be executed in the tunnel, then upon method completion, the server MUST send an Intermediate-Result TLV indicating the result.
+Upon completion of each EAP method in the tunnel, the server MUST send an Intermediate-Result TLV indicating the result.
 The peer MUST respond to the Intermediate-Result TLV indicating its result.
 If the result indicates success, the Intermediate-Result TLV MUST be accompanied by a Crypto-Binding TLV.
 The Crypto-Binding TLV is further discussed in